JDSK0ala/JDSK0ala/README.md

 [My Discord Server](https://discord.gg/FbRxshQvnC).
 This is the place I am most active on, where you can get all the latest news on what I am doing.
 You can also chat to me here, or via DM's if you want

 [Modrinth](https://modrinth.com/user/JDSK0ala).
-I post my mod downloads here, where they can be downloaded for free
+I post downloads for my mods here

-[CurseForge](https://www.curseforge.com/members/jdsk0ala/projects), another place where I post mod downloads.
-I also post bedrock addons here
+[CurseForge](https://www.curseforge.com/members/jdsk0ala/projects), another place where I post downloads for my mods.
+I also post downloads for my bedrock addons here

 [YouTube](https://www.youtube.com/@JDSK0ala).
 While it currently consists of silly videos, I intend to use it more seriously later.
 My YouTube Posts will consist of some discord stuff, posted outside of discord